onchainification/great-ape-safe/README.md

 safe.aave.deposit(usdc, usdc.balanceOf(safe))
 ```

-Under the hood, the protocol class `Aave` solves what exact aToken we are dealing with, makes the necessary approval, calls the right functions and makes at least one on-fork assertion of successful execution:
+Under the hood, the protocol class `Aave` solves what exact aToken we are dealing with, makes the necessary approval, calls the right functions and makes an on-fork assertion of successful execution:

 ```python
 class Aave():